YorVeX/xObsBrowserAutoRefresh/README.md

 ## Prerequisites
-- OBS 29+ 64 bit
+- OBS 32+ 64 bit (find older releases on GitHub for 29+ support)
-- Windows
-  - tested only on Windows 10, but Windows 11 should also work
+- Windows 11
 - Linux
   - occasionally tested, but not regularly
-  - binary build created on Ubuntu 20.04 WSL environment, therefore linked against glibc 2.31
+  - binary build created on Ubuntu 22.04 WSL environment, therefore linked against glibc 2.35
+- macOS Monterey 12.0.1
+  - both x64 (Intel) and arm64 (Apple Silicon) supported

 ## Usage

 ### Installation
 Before installing make sure that OBS is not running.

-For portable mode simply extract the .7z file into the root directory of the portable folder structure.
+For portable mode on Windows simply extract the .7z file into the root directory of the portable folder structure.
 For regular OBS installations see the operating system specific instructions below.

 <details>
 <summary>🟦 Windows</summary>